mungerd/xcompose-mappings/README.md

 xcompose-mappings
 =================

-XCompose mappings for unicode input
+XCompose mappings for unicode input, especially useful for unicode LaTeX input with XeTeX or LuaTeX.

 ## How to use